Powerlearnproject/se-day1-assignment-Danmax24/README.md

  Agile Methodology

 Overview:
-- Iterative and Incremental Approach**: Agile focuses on iterative development, delivering small, functional increments of the software in short cycles (sprints).
+- Iterative and Incremental Approach: Agile focuses on iterative development, delivering small, functional increments of the software in short cycles (sprints).
 - Phases: Includes iterative cycles of planning, development, testing, and review, with continuous feedback from stakeholders.
 - Flexibility: Encourages adaptability and responsiveness to changes.